SEO landing pages are literally money pages.

 “Free CRM” is a massive search term with clear conversion intent.
 Who takes the cake?
 Inbound king HubSpot.

-Their well-designed landing page is certainly not a boring informational post, yet it has lots of content on the page to help it rank in Google organic search as well.
+Their well-designed landing page is certainly not a boring informational post, yet it has lots of content to help it rank in Google organic search as well.

 Expandable FAQs and tabbed content are great ways to answer plenty of questions and show a lot of content, without overwhelming the design or conversion path for the user.